ixaxaar/monoid.space/Types/universe.lagda.md

 open import Agda.Primitive renaming (Level to AgdaLevel; lzero to alzero; lsuc to alsuc; _⊔_ to _⊔⊔_)
 ```

+We first define the universe, or type of all types.
+The type of all types is a `Set` in agda.
+The problem of paradoxes resulting from infinite sets and set of all sets can be avoided by constructing the type of all types as "universes" in a heirarchically cumulative way.

 A universe is a set of types.
 Now, when we take our universe to be a set of types, there comes a problem of universe of all possible types, and we end up with Russel's Paradox.
 To avoid this, we say that our universe is constructed heirarchically, with an index `i` such that universe `Uᵢ` ∈ Uᵢ₊₁ and so on.